Sentinel297/VPE-Ragnarok-Online/README.md

 Passive: Demon Bane:
-Passive Skill: Unlocking this ability will automatically apply its effect.\n\nThis person will receive a buff that will allow them to deal a second instance of physical damage to entities.\n\nThe amount of damage dealt by this instance is tied to the damage inflicted by the initial hit.
+Passive Skill: Unlocking this ability will automatically apply its effect.
+This person will receive a buff that will allow them to deal a second instance of physical damage to entities.
+The amount of damage dealt by this instance is tied to the damage inflicted by the initial hit.

 Decrease Agility: